Skatteetaten/aurora-openshift/docs/openshift.md

 schema at the same time.
 For instance, version 1.0.0 of an application will often be configured differently than version 2.0.0 of that same application.

-What we ended up doing was to let AOC, from the AOC config (described later), create a ConfigMap with a file that contains the configuration for the application in the environment it is being deployed to.
+What we ended up doing was to let AO, from the AO config (described later), create a ConfigMap with a file that contains the configuration for the application in the environment it is being deployed to.
 This configuration file is mounted in the application Docker container by the DeploymentConfig, read by the entrypoint wrapper script (described in "The Application Image Builder: Architect") and exposed as environment variables for the application.